 I tend to slip into routines with weeknight dinners, so one of my summer projects is to cook more in the moment and stash the phone away so that I can get in the zone a bit easier.
 Sounds so easy in theory, but is surprisingly hard to execute.
 It’s a weird human tendency to reflexively inject complexity into your life.
 Like, even this salad has 10 vegetables when clearly 4 would have been fine!

-I generally make 3 kinds of salads on a regular basis: a massaged kale situation, a typical crispy romaine salad with pepperoncinis and hella croutons, or some kind of slaw with whatever we have around.
-My man’s far and away favourite option is always slaw, and the high praise is imminent as soon as I drop it on the table.
-I think most people can get down with small, wispy cuts of vegetables because they combine with things so well and every bite guarantees a lot of flavour.
+I generally make 3 kinds of salads on a regular basis: a massaged kale salad, a crisp romaine salad with pepperoncinis and croutons, or some kind of slaw with whatever we have around.
+My partner’s far and away favourite option is always slaw, and the high praise is imminent as soon as I drop it on the table.
+I think most people can get into small, wispy cuts of vegetables because they combine with things so well and every bite guarantees a lot of flavour.
 I made a less fancy, super quick version of this slaw with dinner last week.
-We both thought it was pretty bomb, so I tightened up the measurements a bit, and threw a few extra elements into the mix.
+We both thought it was pretty great, so I tightened up the measurements a bit, and threw a few extra elements into the mix.

 I could see this being an excellent, allergen-friendly summer potluck contribution.
 Or just something nice to pair with some sort of grilled protein or a veggie burger.
 Or even if you just make the dressing to pour over steamed broccoli or rice bowls, I would be happy because it’s so simple and delicious.
-Since produce is starting to get to that peak phase around here, basic preparations like this are great because you can let the freshness of the original product speak for itself.
+Since produce is starting to get to that peak phase around here, basic preparations like this are great because you can let the freshness of the produce speak for itself.
 Hope everyone’s having a great week and settling into summer.
 I caught a sneak peak of the cover for my cookbook the other day and it is wild how fast this year has been going by.
-Take it as it comes, babes ;)

 CITRUS MISO SLAW RECIPE